SATAY-LL/LaanLab-SATAY-DataAnalysis/README.md

 ## Overview

 This workflow is created for processing sequencing data for SAturated Transposon Analysis in Yeast for Saccharomyces Cerevisiae.
+For more information about this project, see our [JupyterBook](https://leilaicruz.github.io/SATAY-jupyter-book/Introduction.html).
-For more information see [the satay user website](https://sites.google.com/site/satayusers/) created by the Kornmann-lab.
+For more information regarding SATAY, see [the satay user website](https://sites.google.com/site/satayusers/) created by the Kornmann-lab.

 ## Features